-The game changes when your kids get older and you don't necessarily receive a school supply list for middle and high school so that you know what your kids need for the year.
-So here are my suggestions on school supplies for middle and high school– what you should have on hand, and how to keep it all organized!
+The back to school game changes a bit when your kids get older and you don't necessarily receive a school supply list for middle and high school so that you know what your kids need for the year.
+So here are my suggestions that I've used with my own large family on school supplies for middle and high school– what you should have on hand, and how to keep it all organized!

 School Supplies- What to Keep On Hand

-Hopefully your child's school gave you a list which is a great place to start!
-But I also like to keep a few additional items on hand that you don't usually see on a school supply list, so on a Sunday night when a child “suddenly remembers” that they have a poster due the next day, you aren't trying to find a store that sells poster board at 9pm!
+Hopefully, your child's school gave you a list of items to have on hand at home, which is a great place to start!
+But I also like to keep a few additional items on hand that you don't usually see on a school supply list, so on a Sunday night when a child “suddenly remembers” that they have a poster due the next day, you aren't trying to find a store that sells poster board at 9 pm!
 Here's what I suggest:

 Items to Send In With Kids at the Start Off the School Year

 - Page Protectors

 - Composition Notebooks

 - Markers / Colored Pencils